-When choosing a reward program, it’s important to think about how each type of rewards scheme will benefit your business and appeal to customers.
+When choosing a Rewards Program, it’s important to think about how each type of Rewards scheme will benefit your business and appeal to customers.

-Physical rewards programs are found in coffee shops, supermarkets, and other places where people visit the physical location and shop regularly.
+Physical Rewards Program are found in coffee shops, supermarkets, and other places where people visit the physical location and shop regularly.

-Physical rewards programs are quick and cheap to set up and easy to use, but they’re not as flexible as digital reward programs.
+Physical Rewards Program are quick and cheap to set up and easy to use, but they’re not as flexible as Digital Rewards Program.

-More businesses have now shifted their reward program to a digital scheme.
-In this type of reward program, the customer will have a digital account.
+More businesses have now shifted their Rewards Program to a digital scheme.
+In this type of Rewards Program, the customer will have a digital account.

-While digital reward programs may take a little more effort to set up than merely handing out a card to customers, they offer a huge number of benefits over traditional physical reward schemes for both business and customer.
+While Digital Rewards Program may take a little more effort to set up than merely handing out a card to customers, they offer a huge number of benefits over traditional physical Rewards schemes for both business and customer.

-While many digital reward schemes offer their customers a reward card to make it easier to have their points credited when making a physical purchase, it can be substituted in-store or online by inputting the user name or number.
+While many digital Rewards schemes offer their customers a Reward card to make it easier to have their points credited when making a physical purchase, it can be substituted in-store or online by inputting the user name or number.

 This eliminates the problem of physical cards being lost or forgotten and also reduces the risk of fraud by forging stamps or staff stealing or giving away extra stamps.